 ROSA stands for "Repeated Objective Summative Assessment".
-This is the protocol used to students' retention of information about communicative sciences and disorders up to the point of testing.
-Results are also used to inform the program of content areas which may need to be presented with more emphasis.
+This is the protocol used to assess students' retention of information about communicative sciences and disorders up to the point of testing.
+Results are also used to inform the faculty of content areas that may require more or less emphasis.
+The schedule and content of the assessments are summarized in the table below.